gadler01/peripety-docs/docs/import/rack_device_import.md

 * status: Operational status.
 If unknown, put active.
 * event: Move event.
 If unknown, put followup.

 For any information that does not belong in any of the other fields that is important to capture in an audit, like devices mounted in strange orientations, make note of it in the comments field.

+If you are dealing with a large data set, it is recommended that you break the data into smaller chunks before going through the import process, importing each chunk individually.
+Breaking the devices up by manufacturer is a good way to go about this.

 Copy the Device tab into a new excel spreadsheet.